 New York City’s affluent residents began flocking to this area after a railroad was established running up modern-day Park Avenue in the early 1900s.
 The wealthy residents developed land along the scenic Fifth Avenue, overlooking Central Park, and erected vast mansions.
-Some prominent residents included Andrew Carnegie, who was later joined by other prominent American families including the Rockefellers, the Kennedys, and the Whitney’s all of whom established homes in the area.
+Some prominent residents included Andrew Carnegie, who was later joined by other leading American families including the Rockefellers, the Kennedys, and the Whitney’s all of whom established homes in the area.

-In modern day, luxury hotels, elite shopping, and cultural attractions draw residents to this area while trendy restaurants and cocktail dens attract droves of New Yorkers and visitors alike, making the Upper East Side one of the city’s most popular neighborhoods.
+In the modern day, luxury hotels, elite shopping, and cultural attractions draw residents to this area while trendy restaurants and cocktail dens attract droves of New Yorkers and visitors alike, making the Upper East Side one of the city’s most popular neighborhoods.

 Things to do